-Some terms in the antiques and collectibles world reflect back on the time when items were produced rather than the way we describe these objects today.
-These names were often gleaned from manufacturer’s catalogs and vintage advertisements when these things were first recognized as collectibles decades ago.
+Some terms in the antiques and collectibles world reflect back to the era when the items were produced rather than the way we describe these objects today.
+These names were often gleaned from manufacturer’s catalogs and vintage advertisements when these glass pieces were first recognized as collectibles decades ago.

 Take a look at the illustrated definitions below to find out more about some quaint definitions that will come in handy as you further explore both selling, collecting, and using antique and vintage glass in your home.